PoomSmart/YTVideoOverlay/README.md

 # YTVideoOverlay

-A helper tweak to add buttons to YouTube's video player overlay.
+A helper tweak to add buttons to iOS YouTube's video player overlay.

 See `Template.x.example` for example usage.